 As far as looks go, the Aorus Master is a fine specimen.
 The board looks solid and features large heatsinks not only over the VRMs but also on the chipset which contains a small fan as well to help in active cooling.
 The 3 M.2 slots also feature black stealthy heatsinks, while the PCIe slots are reinforced with metal which also improves the aesthetics of the board.
 Finally, the board also features a decent helping of RGB over the IO cover as well as the lower left of the board.
 This helps the user to personalize the look of the board via Gigabyte’s RGB Fusion software.

-Other AMD Motherboards Guide: Best A520 Motherboards
+Other AMD Motherboards Guide: Best A320 Motherboards

 All in all, the Aorus Master is one of the finest X570 motherboards out there and it would be a perfect fit for an overclocked Ryzen 5000 series CPU.
 The beefy 14-phase power delivery is an attractive feature for potential overclockers, and there is nothing specifically bad about the board that immediately jumps out.
 Overall, a definite recommendation if you can afford it.

 It would be an understatement to say that the MAG X570 Tomahawk lived up to those words.
 Featuring a power delivery design that rivaled the Aorus Master and MSI’s own X570 UNIFY in quality, the X570 Tomahawk punched way above its weight.
 It might not be the most flashy board out there, but what it has is a VRM that manages to handle even the most core-heavy overclocked CPUs out there.
 The Tomahawk also supports DDR4 memory in 4 DIMM slots, up to 128GB, and running as fast as 4600 MHz.
+This includes some of the fastest Ryzen 5000 series memory speed options out there.

 MSI has included an 8pin + 4pin ATX 12V CPU power connector design on their board which allows the board to draw more power if need be to keep overclocked CPUs stable under intense loads.
 Coupled with some extensive heatsinks, the Tomahawk is a truly great motherboard when it comes to overclocking.
 2 M.2 Slots are also included which allow the Tomahawk to run 2 PCIe Gen 4 SSDs under the included metal heatsinks.